SUMMER INSTITUTES 2018

 Creating an Effective School

-- Concerns: Bring a brief description of one issue at your school which you feel is affecting student learning, including: why you think it is an issue, what data you have to support your thinking and what question you would like help with in relation to this issue.
-We will use these during the course.
+- Bring a brief description of one issue possible improvement at your school which that would positively impact you feel is affecting student learning, including: why you think it is a significant issue, what evidence you have to support your thinking, and what actions leaders might take to ensure that this improvement is implemented.

-- Please read the pages numbered 5-22 of the article in advance of the class (included in downloadable PDF).
+- In advance of the class, read the pages numbered 5-22 of the article .

 - As you are reading these pages, think about the question “How does a good school become a great school?”

-- Download the reading to the computer you will be bringing with you to the course.
-We will discuss it on Day 2.
+- Download the reading to the computer you will bring with you to the course; we will discuss it on Day 2.

 AN ISSUE OR PROBLEM